 Herbal explorations include:

-Making your own non-synthetic Herbal Vapor Rub
+Making your own non-synthetic Herbal Vapor Rub to take home

 Learning to use Herb-infused steams to open sinus congestion